Dan Helmer: U.S. House of Representatives

-Election of Don Scott as Democratic Minority Leader

-In April 2022, Helmer was a part of a group of Democratic lawmakers who sought the removal of Eileen Filler-Corn as minority leader and the election of Don Scott to the role.
-Filler-Corn was removed, and Scott was elected as minority leader.
-Helmer was elected the Vice Chair for Outreach, Scott's previous position in the Caucus.
-As of 2025, Helmer served as Vice Chair of the powerful House Rules Committee, which is chaired by House Speaker Scott.

-Congressional Candidate for Virginia's 10th District
+Elections

-2018 Congressional Election
+2018

 In 2018, Helmer was a Democratic candidate for the 2018 Virginia's 10th congressional district election in the United States House of Representatives.
 According to The Cook Political Report, state senator Jennifer Wexton was "the substantial frontrunner", and she ultimately won the primary with 42% of the vote while Helmer garnered 12.5%.

 In 2017, one of Helmer's campaign videos titled "Helmer Zone" went viral, reaching number four on the YouTube trending list within 24 hours.
 The video, in which Helmer spoofed the film "Top Gun" and sang "You've Lost That Centrist Feeling", garnered mixed reactions.

+Helmer had been an early and vocal proponent of impeaching president Donald Trump.
+Another of Helmer's campaign ads sparked controversy by saying, "After 9/11, the greatest threat to our democracy lived in a cave (Osama bin Laden).
+Today, he lives in the White House (Donald Trump)."
+The ad faced bipartisan criticism from the Trump administration as "nothing short of reprehensible" as well as from Democratic leader Nancy Pelosi.